Open-Machine/General-Explanation/README.md

 # Open-Machine
 The goal is to to design and build a computer from scratch.
-I will only use logical ports to be the circuit and GoLang to build the compiler and assembler for your computer.
+I will only use logical gates to build the circuit and GoLang to build the compiler and assembler for your computer.

 I also want to understand how a computer works behind the curtains and maybe do some things my way.